Arinji2/optimal-web-image/README.md

-# process-img
+# optimal-web-img

-**`process-img`** is a simple command-line tool for processing images.
+**`optimal-web-img`** is a simple command-line tool for processing images.
 It converts PNG images to WebP, generates a fallback PNG, and resizes images for TailwindCSS breakpoints.

 ## Features